 a variety of other organisations.
 I went on to work on various aspects of the crime agenda including youth crime, social cohesion, drugs and

-Mrs M. Hyde - Governor
+Mrs M. Hyde - Vice-Chair of Governors

 I have been a foundation Governor for four years and have seen the school go from strength to strength.
 I chair the teaching and learning committee and sit on the resources and pupil welfare committees.
 My background has always been in education with a large part of my teaching career spent in Glossop.